-Diabetes: Many Faces of the Disease - RESCHEDULING IN PROGRESS
+MEETING CHANGE TO VIRTUAL: Diabetes: Many Faces of the Disease

-joint with Obesity: From Cell to Patient - RESCHEDULING IN PROGRESS
+joint with MEETING CHANGE TO VIRTUAL: Obesity: From Cell to Patient

 Scientific Organizers: Lori Sussel, Juleen R. Zierath and Laura C. Alonso